Today, driven by the myriad of data that the customers are willingly giving to businesses, personalization has taken up different shapes and concepts.

-The channels and ways discussed so far involved minimum to no agent interactions but agent centric telephony and chat customer service is an important integration to the omnichannel environment.
+The channels and ways discussed so far involved minimum to no agent interactions but agent-centric telephony and chat customer service is an important integration to the omnichannel environment.
 It is important that the resolution an agent provides through telephony or chat is stored on a unified timeline so that any agent whether human or bot has access to the information at all times and can make informed decisions on future resolutions for each customer.
-Training the team to provide a more personalised experience is vital.
-The agents should be trained to provide personalised experience when the customer reaches out to them.
+Training the team to provide a more personalized experience is vital.
+The agents should be trained to provide a personalized experience when the customer reaches out to them.

 While this guide would have given you an idea of how to achieve and better the omnichannel personalization approach across different channels, there are two things you would still need to get on with the implementation –

-Well here’s the one stop solution to both.
-Contact our team of omnichannel personalization experts to get the support needed to start with offering personalized experience.
+Well here’s the one-stop solution to both.
+Contact our team of omnichannel personalization experts to get the support needed to start offering a personalized experience.

 Author Bio: Akanksha is an IT enthusiast, having an experience of 7 years in marketing and promotion.
 She has experience in varied industries, in positions working across the line of marketing.
 She is a day dreamer, an avid reader and a crazy traveler when she is not working.